jeroenpardon/skin.refocus/README.md

 ### Warning !
 This project is no longer being actively maintained.
 The master branch should run without big problems on Kodi 17.0 / Krypton however.

-I have started a new skin for Kodi called Grid.
-At the moment it is in private beta, but you can see a preview [here](https://forum.kodi.tv/showthread.php?tid=318152).
+I have started a new skin for Kodi called Grid, which is currently in beta stages.
+More information and download instructions are available [here](https://forum.kodi.tv/showthread.php?tid=318152).

 ### About